Two Sentinels Girl Scout Camp

 • FAQ

 At Two Sentinels, there is a general routine that most units follow.
-All backpacking units follow the same routine while they remain in camp.
 Units schedule time at various activities, and all girls stay with their units throughout the day.

 7:50 Flag